 How To Get Rid of Bully Hummingbirds

 Don’t forget that by having multiple feeders, you must be more diligent about regular cleaning to ward off disease and prohibit nectar from spoiling.
-Sargent also suggests, that it is not necessary to completely fill the feeders until you start seeing empty feeders appear.
-The empty feeders will be a tell-tale sign that larger numbers of hummers are feeding in your yard.
+Sargent also suggests that it is not necessary to completely fill the feeders until you start seeing feeders go empty.
+The empty feeders will be a telltale sign that larger numbers of hummers are feeding in your yard.

 To get more great tips and birding advice, join Perky-Pet® on Facebook.
 Also, be sure to sign up for our e-newsletter, which will clue you in on stories from the birding community and alert you of exclusive deals on your favorite Perky-Pet® products.